traderwillhu/tws_order_panel/README.md

 ## Usage
+Open your IB TWS first.
-Make sure your IB TWS or Gateway is running with API enabled and listening on the correct port (default 7497 for paper trading, 7496 for live).
+Make sure your IB TWS is running with API enabled and listening on the correct port (default 7497 for paper trading, 7496 for live).
-Run the script:
-python order_panel.py
 Fill in the ticker symbol, quantity, entry price, stop price, select Buy or Sell, choose the order type, and click Place Order.
 You can also make it as an executable.

 ![image](https://github.com/user-attachments/assets/87be72cf-0033-4bc7-bab5-8ad5926862d9)